bob-gob/DAFOXES-khan-academy-hacks/README.md

 then, paste the code (control v) and hit enter

-(I also have duolingo, prodigy, blooket, and gimkit hacks)
+(I also have duolingo, prodigy, blacket, blooket, and gimkit hacks)